G.O.A.T. (Diljit Dosanjh album): Reception

-The title track "G.O.A.T." trended in various countries on YouTube.
+The title track "G.O.A.T." was trending in various countries on YouTube.
 The song debuted at number 1 on Apple Music chart in India.
 Also, "Clash" and "Navi Navi Yaari" from the album debuted in top 5.
 The album topped most of the platform charts in India.
 The song "G.O.A.T." debuted at number 2 on UK Asian chart by Official Charts Company and number 13 on New Zealand Hot Singles by Recorded Music NZ.
 Also, Dosanjh entered Social 50 chart by Billboard, following the release of the album.
 Also, the album entered top 20 on Canadian Albums Chart.